3 Tips for Filling Your Coworking Space with the Right Members

 Keep in mind that you should always consider the ideal member you’re trying to attract when planning any type of advertisement.
 The goal is to intersect with the member somewhere they visit regularly so it feels organic, but also fits their interests.

-There are hundreds, if not thousands, of tips that can be shared for filling a coworking space.
+There are hundreds, if not thousands, of tips on how to fill a shared workspace.
 One of the best pieces of advice we’ve heard – it takes time, there will be some failures, but if your community is authentic, you will succeed.

 But, there’s no cheating through it.
 If you’re diligent with growing your community and optimizing your space based on what members want, you’ll find that filling your space feels easier and easier.